MichaelKaaden/dockerized-app/README.md

 }
 ```

-Now we need a `SettingsService` that we simply inject whenever we need to access
+Now we need a `SettingsService` that we inject whenever we need to access the
-the settings.
+settings.

 ```typescript
 import { Injectable } from "@angular/core";